2014 Oct 2

-We are open every First and Third Monday to help you.
-We have services at 7pm with an open floor teaching and we welcome everyone, no matter your path.

-If you can not make it on the First or Third Monday of the month, but would like to see us for any reason, please make an appointment and we will be happy to help.

-# Newer snapshot

-We are open every First and Third Monday to help you.
+We are open every First and Third Monday from 10am until 10pm.
 We have services at 7pm with an open floor teaching and we welcome everyone, no matter your path.

 If you can not make it on the First or Third Monday of the month, but would like to see us for any reason, please make an appointment and we will be happy to help.